 Equity Release is becoming increasingly popular, in the UK over half a million people have released equity from their home.
 As well as paying off their debts many have used the cash freed up to help their kids get a foothold on the property ladder, giving over £5 Billion to their children through equity release.

 According to a recent study in the UK these are the main things that people did with the cash they freed up from Equity Release.

 - Give to kids (including as a deposit on a new home) (16%)

 - Make home and garden improvements (15%)

-There are two providers of Equity Release products currently in Ireland, Spry Finance and Home Plus, both of whom have been in Ireland for decades and are regulated by the Central Bank of Ireland.
+The only Equity Release provider currently in Ireland is Spry Finance who have been operating in Ireland since the early 2000’s and are regulated by the Central Bank of Ireland.

 Spry Finance offer what is know as a Lifetime Loan.
 This is the most popular form of equity release where you borrow some of your home’s value at a fixed interest rate.

 You can choose to either leave the repayments to when you move out and sell your home or pay off some of the interest monthly.
 If you don’t make any monthly payments the interest that builds up will eat into what is left over from the sale of your property for you or your family when you do move out though.

 The Spry Equity Release product guarantees however that the money you will have to repay at the point of sale will never be bigger than the value of your home, so you won’t pass on any debt to your family.